Daceian/ccminer-dace-cryptonight/README.md

 ## Introduction

-This is a CUDA accelerated mining application for use with Monero, Electronium and other coins based on the Cryptonight algorithm.
+This is an optimized CPU mining application for use with Monero, Electronium and other coins based on the Cryptonight algorithm with no donation pool mining.

 THIS PROGRAM IS PROVIDED "AS-IS", USE IT AT YOUR OWN RISK!